Sujata1/AmazoneStore/README.md

 ![amazoncustomerig1](https://user-images.githubusercontent.com/5023549/44230285-ba5b0c80-a168-11e8-91f5-8e6652f013bc.png)

- Enter product id and quantity you would like to purchase
+ Enter product id and quantity you would like to purchase.

-       App will give error if store has insufficient quantity andprompt you to enter another quantity.
+ App will give error if store has insufficient quantity and prompt you to enter another quantity.

     app will give error for wrong item quantity format